SidjHM/SidjHM.github.io/_posts/2024-11-26-Lab-2-Worldbank-API.md

 **Children in Employment, Female and Male (%):**
 Child labor reflects broader socio-economic issues.
 These indicators illustrate the pressures on families and the effectiveness of laws protecting children’s rights.
 Disparities between genders can also highlight cultural norms and inequalities within societies.

+## **Did you filter any countries out?
+How, and why?**
+Yes, instead of analyzing all countries, I limited the dataset to five key nations: **India**, **United States**, **China**, **Brazil**, and **Russia**.

+These countries were chosen based on the following rationale:
+**Diversity in Development Levels:** These nations range from *developing economies (India, Brazil)* to *developed economies (United States)*, with *China* and *Russia* occupying intermediate positions.
+**Geographic Representation:** By selecting countries from Asia, the Americas, and Europe, the analysis captures a global perspective on development trends.
+**Economic Significance:** These nations are among the world’s largest economies, making their data highly relevant for understanding global economic and social dynamics.
+While limiting the countries meant excluding some regions, it allowed for a more focused analysis of development trends among representative economies with varied challenges and strengths.

+###**Code**
+  if __name__ == "__main__":
+      # Define countries
+      countries = [
+  {"code": "IND", "name": "India"},
+  {"code": "USA", "name": "United States"},
+  {"code": "CHN", "name": "China"},
+  {"code": "BRA", "name": "Brazil"},
+  {"code": "RUS", "name": "Russia"},
+  ]

+## **Did you filter any years out?
+How, and why?**
+Yes, the analysis is focused on the years 2015 to 2024.

+This period was chosen for several reasons:
+**Relevance to Current Trends:** This timeframe captures recent global events, including the economic disruptions of COVID-19, recovery efforts, and the impact of technological advances.
+It ensures that the insights are relevant to current policy and academic discussions.
+**Consistency Across Indicators:** The World Bank's data availability varies across indicators and countries.
+Selecting this range ensures that most indicators have sufficient data points for meaningful comparisons.
+**Avoiding Historical Bias:** Older data, while valuable for long-term trends, can be less reflective of current conditions due to shifts in policy, technology, and international dynamics.

+By focusing on this decade, the analysis highlights contemporary issues and progress, offering insights into how countries are adapting to modern challenges like climate change, health crises, and economic inequality.

+###**Code**
+The start_year and end_year are passed as parameters to the API request, which is made through the following line of code:
+*response = requests.get(
+    base_url.format(country_code=country["code"], indicator=indicator_code),
+    params={"format": "json", "date": f"{start_year}:{end_year}"},
+)*
+The date parameter in the API request ensures that only data from the years 2015 to 2024 is fetched.
+The API returns data only within this range.

+*for entry in api_data[1]:
+    year = entry["date"]
+    if entry["value"] is not None:
+        ...*
+This loop iterates over the data returned by the World Bank API, and each entry in the api_data[1] list corresponds to a specific year.
+The entry["date"] field contains the year, and the code checks if this year falls within the defined range (2015 to 2024).
+If an entry’s year is within the specified range and has a valid value (entry["value"] is not None), it is added to the data list.